Global matrix factorizations: Compact generators and Hochschild (co)homology

-The first map is induced by the morphism $\hatB(X) \to \OO_X$ and is a quasi-isomorphism by a spectral sequence argument.
-The second map is induced by $\OO_X \to I^\bullet$ and is a quasi-isomorphism by Lemma 2.7 of \cite{Yekutieli}, which states that that when $X$ is smooth over $\mathbb{C}$, the functor
+The second map is induced by the morphism $\hatB(X) \to \OO_X$ and is a quasi-isomorphism by a spectral sequence argument.
+The first map is induced by $\OO_X \to I^\bullet$ and is a quasi-isomorphism by Lemma 2.7 of \cite{Yekutieli}, which states that that when $X$ is smooth over $\mathbb{C}$, the functor

 is exact.
 Our argument here parallels the argument on page 25 of \cite{PP}.

 Define $\hatC(X) := \hatB(X) \otimes_{\OO_{\fX^2}} \OO_X$, with induced differential also denoted by $\partial_B + \partial_W$.
 Then we have an identification of complexes